-Responsible for and leads the development, coordination, maintenance, and technical strategy for both the Internet and Intranet web services including the enterprise website, department web presence, web applications, and related hardware and software components.
+Responsible for and leads the development, coordination, maintenance, and technical strategy for both the Internet and Intranet web services including the enterprise website (primarily the 'Virtual Courthouse' and County 'Bulletin Board), department web presence, web applications, and related hardware and software components.
 The Web Master is an expert in web development which includes a thorough understanding of web site management software, current web authoring/development software, electronic commerce methods, internet standards and protocols, security, database connectivity, and can effectively manage web services on a variety of operating systems.
+The Webmaster is the architect and visionary for the future of web-based services at Larimer County, and must have a passion for keeping current with the continued evolution of and best practices followed in this technology.

 The following statements are illustrative of the duties and responsibilities of the job.
 The organization retains the right to modify or change the duties and responsibilities of the job at any time.